deepsense-ai/seahorse/docs/workflowfile.md

 ## Overview

-The main purpose of the workflow file is to store information about [workflow](deeplang_overview.html#workflows) design and results of its execution.
-Workflow file uses JSON format.
+The main purpose of workflow files is to store information about [workflow](deeplang_overview.html#workflows) design and results of its execution.
+Workflow files use JSON format.

 ## Workflow File Format

-Workflow file contains up to 5 sections: [metadata](#metadata), [workflow](#workflow),
+A workflow file contains up to 5 sections: [metadata](#metadata), [workflow](#workflow), [variables](#variables), [executionReport](#execution-report),
-[variables](#variables), [executionReport](#execution-report),
 [thirdPartyData](#third-party-data) and an optional identifier.